oujbara/oujbara.github.io/_pages/cv.md

 ---

 {% include base_path %}
-I'm passionate about mathematics and it's applications, especialy machine learning and applied statistics.
 Education
 ======
 * M.Sc in Modeling and Analysis of Complex Systems, *Le Havre Normandy University* 2021-2022